LeoneVi/P2P-Downloader-Java/README.md

 Same as those for the [client-server approach](https://bitbucket.org/compnetworks/cs-downloader/src/master/README.md#markdown-header-submission-instructions) with one important difference: your client should be named P2PDownloader.ext where `.ext` is the extension as appropriate for your programming language.

 Standard autograder disclaimers as before apply.

+This assignment is gameified, so there will be a leaderboard on Gradescope showing how fast your client is relative to your classmates, so bring in your competitive A game!

 # Tips, FAQs, etc.#